Our Accredited In-Office Surgical Suite

 Patient safety during surgical procedures is a top priority of Dr. Schlechter.
 When he designed his state-of-the-art Chicago surgical suite, he not only sought to meet the rigorous guidelines of the American Association for Accreditation of Ambulatory Surgical Facilities (AAASF), but also made sure it would meet state licensure regulations, despite the fact they are not currently required in Illinois.
-The reason for this is that Dr. Schlechter has been working for years to pass legislation that would require a state licensure requirement in all states for office based facilities, to improve patient safety.
+The reason for this is that Dr. Schlechter has been working for years to pass legislation that would require a state licensure requirement in all states for office-based facilities, to improve patient safety.
 Patient safety truly is a top priority to him not only for his patients but for any person undergoing a procedure in an office setting.
 He is now one of a select few authorized to conduct the inspections of facilities seeking AAASF accreditation for their office.

 The advantages to the patient of having their procedure in an accredited office based surgical suite is that their procedure is performed in a clean, private, relaxing environment, that has met the same safety standards as a hospital or surgery center.
-Dr. Schlechter and his associate is affiliated with several local hospitals including the North Shore Health System, and Lake Forest and Northwestern hospitals.
+Dr. Schlechter is affiliated with several local hospitals including the North Shore Health System, and Lake Forest and Northwestern hospitals.

 Why is the AAASF Accreditation Important to the Patient?